FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 Day 7 – Friday, 14 November

 A dream campsite!
-“World’s best camp,” Lars writes.
-After a Ragnarok-like day with extremely dry snow, snowdrifts, and crevasses!
+“World’s most beautiful camp,” Lars recons.
+After another Ragnarok-like day with extremely dry snow, wind and snowdrifts, and crevasses!

 Day 8 – Saturday, 15 November